 B. Complex Formation for 96-well Plates

 - In each well of the 96-well plate to be used for transfection, add appropriate amount of serum-free medium (i.e. Opti-MEM® I Reduced Serum Medium) (see Table 1).
-Note: Alternatively, a mastermix can be prepared in a sterile tube if transfecting the same siRNA throughout the plate.
+Note: Alternatively, a mastermix can be prepared in a sterile tube if transfecting the same plasmid throughout the plate.
 Calculations are shown in Table 1 for 120 wells to account for pipetting errors.
-If a transfection master mix is prepared, prepare the tansfection mixture as follows (Steps 1-4) and add per well to the 96-well plate using a multi-channel pipettor or liquid handler after complex formation (Step 4).
+If a transfection master mix is prepared, prepare the transfection mixture as follows (Steps 1-4) and add per well to the 96-well plate using a multi-channel pipettor or liquid handler after complex formation (Step 4).

 C. Cell Plating in 96-well Plates